Kim-s-h/myblog/content/publication/2023-09-13-mixslda/index.md

 ---
-title: "Exploring examinees’ responses to constructed response items with a supervised topic model"
+title: "Exploring Examinees’ Responses to Constructed Response Items with a Supervised Topic Model"
 excerpt: "This study introduces a supervised topic model that incorporates finite-mixture modelling into supervised latent Dirichlet allocation.
 This model can detect latent groups of participants that have different relationships between their textual responses and associated scores."

 featured: true